-Like most cities, Stockholm will in the future need to transition into more sustainable energy sources.
+Like many cities, Stockholm is in the process of transitioning into more sustainable energy sources.

-Local energy company, Fortum Värme, has taken on this challenge and are proactively working together with the people of Stockholm to find new ways to make the Swedish capital more sustainable.
+Swedish energy company, Fortum Värme, has taken on this challenge and are proactively working together with the inhabitants of Stockholm to find new ways to make the capital more sustainable.

-In collaboration with growth and innovation company, All Work United, Another Tomorrow facilitated a hackathon during Stockholm Act Festival at beautiful Rosendal Gardens.
+In collaboration with growth consultancy, All Work United, Another Tomorrow facilitated a one-day hackathon during Stockholm Act Festival at beautiful Rosendal Gardens.

 Participants consisted of representatives from Fortum Värme, as well as perspectives from a diverse set industries and organisations who acted as catalysts in the innovation process.

-The prototypes from the hackathon were crystallised, live, in animated video format —ready to be actioned by Fortum and put on Fortum Värme’s platform for innovation, Hållbar Värme.
-Here, the people of Stockholm are invited to join the discussion and can add their perspectives.
+The prototypes from the hackathon were captured and developed, live, in animated video format by AT Studio - ready to be actioned by Fortum and put on Fortum Värme’s platform for innovation, Hållbar Värme.
+Here, the people of Stockholm are invited to add their perspectives to the discussion.

 The expert teams developed hundreds of ideas and concepts around sustainability projects for Fortum Värme and the people of Stockholm.
-And the debate needed to evlolve this area was well and truly sparked.
+And the debate needed to evolve this area was well and truly sparked.

 Dig deeper into this case by reading our thorough coverage of the Fortum Värme Hackathon here.